-This course is designed to introduce students to the aforementioned subject matter.
-While it will be based upon the lecture format, it also will include reading, research, and interaction.
-Furthermore, at the end of this course, the student should demonstrate the ability to . . .
+This course is designed to introduce students to the aforementioned areas of Christian theology.
+While it is based upon the lecture format, it also will include reading, research, and interaction.
+Furthermore, at the end of this course, the student should demonstrate the ability to...